 Not always, every epilepsy patient is different.
 Sometimes seizures are easy to control, and sonetimes it is not possible to have total control.
 In general, about 2/3 of people with generalized seizures can be controlled with a single drug.
 Even after a period of good control, there is no absolute guarantee that the seizures will not recur in future.

-Hi there, approximately 50 - 60% of people diagnosed with epilepsy can become seizure free with after using the first seizure medication tried.
+approximately 50 - 60% of people diagnosed with epilepsy can become seizure free with after using the first seizure medication tried.